-Cummings Properties' knowledgable in-house leasing and operations teams will work with you to get the best space to meet your business needs in a quick and cost-effeciant manner.
+Cummings Properties' knowledgeable in-house leasing and operations teams will work with you to find the best space to meet your business needs in a quick and cost-effective manner.

 Ernest N. Agresti, Jr. is Cummings Properties' most senior administrative executive, overseeing all purchasing, sustainability, and design functions, as well as the development of all new properties.
 He began his career at Cummings Properties as a property manager in 1991.

 A Rhode Island native, Agresti has a degree in Business Economics and Urban Studies from Brown University.
 He has worked in real estate for his entire career, and held management positions with two northern New England development and management firms prior to joining Cummings Properties.

 Agresti is an avid sailor and snow skier and a youth soccer coach.
 He is a member of the Swampscott Yacht Club, has volunteered as a Big Brother, and has served on the Friends of Swampscott Sailing Board of Directors, as well as the Community Substance Abuse Center's Community Advisory Committee.
 He and his wife, Jennifer, live in Swampscott with their two sons, Nicholas and Joseph, and twin daughters, Samantha and Michela.

 Greg Ahearn joined Cummings Properties in1992 as a plumber.
 He quickly distinguished himself within the Company, receiving multiple promotions over the years, and was appointed vice president of field operations in 2011.
 He oversees the construction and maintenance of 10 million square feet of space, and manages approximately two-thirds of Cummings Properties' 350-person staff.

 A longtime Woburnite and a graduate of Woburn High School, Ahearn is a licensed master plumber and a U.S. Army veteran.